cjimti/mk/_posts/2018-07-28-fass-kubeless-kubernetes.md

 ## Python Resources

 Kubless supports a variety of [runtimes][Kubeless runtime].
 In my case, most of my functions work with numbers, and It's tough to beat Python in simplifying the areas of statistics, analytics, and machine learning.
-Using [Kubeless] means you don't need to become an expert on writing large Python stacks and spend more time focusing on individual packages that help you develop your business logic directly.
-I believe the advantage of FaaS is **high-density business logic**.
+Using [Kubeless] means you don't need to become an expert on writing large Python stacks.
+You can spend more time focusing on individual packages that help you develop your business logic directly.
+I believe Python does a great job in supporting the advantage of FaaS its support of **high-density business logic**.

 - [Elasticsearch DSL] delivers a clean [pythonic] syntax for working with Elasticsearch.
 - [Python Data Essentials - Numpy] provides a wide variety of options for working with numbers, extraordinarily powerful N-dimensional array objects in which we can perform linear algebra.